-My retail sales tips often revolve around how to sell full-priced merchandise, and for good reason.
+My retail sales tips often revolve around how to sell full-priced merchandise, and for a good reason.

 But what happens when you have a clearance sale or other promotion?
 If you've read my previous post about your customers' buying cycle, what happens to that cycle when they see a 20 percent off sale?

-Those customers aren't coming to the purchase via their own desire but their logical pocketbook.
+Those customers aren't coming to the purchase via their desire but their logical pocketbook.

 There is no childlike wonder, no seeking out the premium goods; they go right to Aunt Jean mode: